As with previous years, we start the Pitboard Training Tips with hills, because as you know the Mount Panorama Punish certainly has its share.

-Three practice points, training focuses and pointers for race day:
+Three practice points, training focuses or pointers for race day.

-1) Practice hills: Based on your current fitness you will need to tackle hills in your training as part of a weekly schedule.
+1) Find Long Hills: for this race, you will need to tackle hills in your training as part of a weekly schedule.
 This training can be hill session focused as well as including hills into your other running, such as in your long run or easy sessions.
-The key is to make sure you develop both your strength running uphill and also work on longer hills to ensure you can tackle the entire climb from bottom to top.
-Most runners will need to walk/hike points of the climb as well, this is fine and if you plan for it make sure you train for it.
-More on setting a plan to come.
+The key is to train as close to the course as you can, that means – long climbs up to 1000m, steep challenging gradients and preferably on the road as the race is a road run.

 Training advice – 1 weekly hill session running on a steep hill at around race effort/pace.
 Additionally, include hills into your easy runs or long run working at an easy effort focusing on your form.